Introduction

 With one light added to our menorah (candelabrum) each of the eight nights, we remember the time when pagans sacrificed a pig on the holy altar, and the Jews fought for three years to get the Temple back and dedicated the new altar on this date.
 You can read about it all in the Book of Maccabees, which is not part of the Bible, but is true history.

-like characters in the book of Esther.
+On Purim, we dress up like characters in the book of Esther.

 It's a day of a lot of fun, but it recalls a time when the existence of all the Jewish people was threatened, and Yahweh saved the day through Queen Esther and her Uncle Mordechai.